Types Of Real Estate Investments: Everything You Need To Know

 When you think of real estate investing, buying an investment property and renting it out might be the first thing you think of – and while that is a viable option, it’s just a drop in the ocean in terms of all the real estate investment choices at your disposal.

-Passive investments are ways of investing in real estate that often don’t require you to personally own or manage a property.
-Investing in real estate investment trusts (REITs), real estate funds, and doing things like crowdfunding are considered passive.
-These methods allow you to invest in real estate without having to commit a lot of money up front or manage any properties.
+Passive real estate investments are opportunities that don’t require you to personally own or manage a property.
+Investing in real estate investment trusts (REITs), real estate funds and real estate crowdfunding are considered passive.
+These methods allow you to invest in real estate without having to commit a lot of money upfront or manage any properties.

-Whether you have the time and money to spend on an investment property or not, there are a multitude of ways to get involved in real estate investing.
+Whether you have the time and money to spend on an investment property or not, there are many ways to get involved in real estate investing.
 Let’s explore a few of the options available to you.

 1. Residential Real Estate